 Submit your free evaluation online now, or call (850) 764-5291 to make an appointment.

-John Terrezza’s offices are conveniently located in on Gregory St. in Downtown Pensacola,
+John Terrezza’s offices are conveniently located in on Garden St. in Downtown Pensacola,

 If you or your minor child has been charged with criminal mischief, visit the Law Office of John Terrezza to discuss the potential defenses in your case.